Netcentric/fe-build/docs/configuration.md

 }
 ```

-Please note that you need a [Stylelint configuration object]((https://stylelint.io/user-guide/configure/)) to parse CSS-like languages like SCSS.
+Please note that you need a [Stylelint configuration object]((https://stylelint.io/user-guide/configure/)) to parse CSS-like languages like Scss.
 We recommend extending a shared configuration like [@netcentric/stylelint-config](https://github.com/Netcentric/stylelint-config).

 You can add your own linter rules in the [Stylelint configuration object](https://stylelint.io/user-guide/configure/#rules).
 ### ESlint